 The area is well connected, rating just above the regional average in connectedness (degree to which individuals can access work opportunities and engage with broader social networks), with three rail stations at Avondale, New Lynn, and Fruitvale, and several bus transport options.
 The City Rail Link will also improve access to the city centre.
-Despite this, Whau residents have a longer than average commute to work with many not having existing direct or convenient transport routes between work and home.
-As such, advocacy for improved transport options, including to destinations other than the city centre, especially those with lower carbon emissions, should continue to be a focus.
+Despite this, Whau residents have a longer than average commute to work with many not working along existing transport routes.
+As such, advocacy for improved transport options, including to destinations other than the city centre, especially those that with lower carbon emissions, should continue to be a focus.
 Improved and extended shared pathways will further support and build on connectedness.